GeminiDRSoftware/astrodata/docs/manuals/progmanual/adclass.rst

   only allows to append new data blocks, not to replace them in one sweeping move.

-..
-TODO: Previously this said that it was their not-in-place equivalents based on these, but that doesn't make a lot of sense to me.
+.. todo:: Previously this said that it was their not-in-place equivalents based on these, but that doesn't make a lot of sense to me.
 Need to check the implementation.